 These concentrated essences of plants and flowers have immense healing effects on the body — from mood-boosting aromatherapy to powerful anti-bacterial properties.
 Some favorites:

-- Lavender oil soothes and relaxes, and disinfects cuts and scrapes.
+- Lavender oil soothes and relaxes, calms stinging or itching, and disinfects cuts and scrapes.

 - Tea tree oil (melaleuca) is a powerful antiseptic I like for treating skin rashes — it’s also useful for the prevention and treatment of lice.

-- Eucalyptus oil works well in a humidifier or as a chest rub when those winter colds set in.
+- Eucalyptus oil works well in a humidifier or a natural chest rub when those winter colds set in.

 Please use caution with essential oils, and make sure you know how to use them safely.
 Like any other medicine, they can be quite powerful and some oils (like eucalyptus) aren’t recommended for use on kids younger than 10.
 Do some research beforehand to make sure your natural remedy doesn’t do your kids more harm than good.

-Raw, natural honey does so much more than sweeten your morning coffee, it’s a fantastic treatment for those life-ruining teen acne issues, and an easy-to-swallow throat soother (either dissolved in a bit of hot water with lemon, or simply taken plain).
+Raw, natural honey does so much more than sweeten your morning coffee, it’s a fantastic treatment for those life-ruining teen acne issues (just make sure it’s raw honey), and an easy-to-swallow throat soother (either dissolved in a bit of hot water with lemon or simply taken plain).
 If you get the good stuff like pure Manuka honey — not the little plastic squeeze bear from the grocery store — it has been proven to have antibacterial qualities.
 Check out these home remedies using honey from Lifehack.

 4. Apple Cider Vinegar